-- (a) All employees except casual shall be eligible to receive the basic medical and surgical coverage provided by the Medical Services Plan of BC. - (b) In addition to the above, eligible employees as defined above shall also be covered by an Extended Health Care Plan; such a plan to be provided by an approved carrier and shall include: - (i) Eyeglass Coverage (\$400 per person in a twenty-four (24) month period); - (ii) Hearing Aid Coverage at \$1000 maximum for each ear, renewable each 5 years.
-Expenses for repairs and maintenance of hearing aids, and expenses for batteries, recharging devices, or other such accessories are eligible under this provision; - (iii) Voluntary annual auditory testing including reimbursement to a maximum of \$100 every 5 years for hearing protection approved by both the Workers' Compensation Board and the Motor Vehicles Branch; - (iv) \$200,000 lifetime maximum benefits per person - (v) Reimbursement for prescription drugs up to the cost of drugs covered by Pharmacare using Low Cost Alternative and Reference Based pricing, except where the employee's physician requires in writing that the prescription be filled using a specific brand name drug; and - (vi) Annual prostate blood tests for employees over 40 years of age. - (c) Eligible new employees (except those hired for vacation relief) are covered effective the first day of the next month following the date of hire, except when the date of hire is the first day of the month, or first normal working day in the month, then coverage is effective from the first day of that month.
-Vacation relief employees are covered effective the first day of the month following four (4) continuous months of service except when the date of employment is the first day or first normal working day in the month, then coverage is effective from the first day of the fifth month of continuous service. - (d) Participation in the plans is a condition of employment for all new employees as described above; however, employees covered by other medical plans may elect not to be covered by the above-noted plans of the Employer.
+- a) All employees except casual shall be eligible to receive the basic medical and surgical coverage provided by the Medical Services Plan of BC. - b) In addition to the above, eligible employees as defined above shall also be covered by an Extended Health Care Plan; such a plan to be provided by an approved carrier and shall include: - (i) Eyeglass laser eye surgery and eye exam Coverage \$600 per person every twenty-four (24) months; - (ii) Hearing Aid Coverage at \$1000 maximum for each ear, renewable each 5 years.
+Expenses for repairs and maintenance of hearing aids, and expenses for batteries, recharging devices, or other such accessories are eligible under this provision; - (iii) Voluntary annual auditory testing including reimbursement to a maximum of \$100 every 5 years for hearing protection approved by both the Workers' Compensation Board and the Motor Vehicles Branch; - \$1,000,000 lifetime maximum benefits per person (iv) - Reimbursement for prescription drugs up to the cost of drugs covered by (v) Pharmacare using Low Cost Alternative and Reference Based pricing, except where the employee's physician requires in writing that the prescription be filled using a specific brand name drug; - (vi) Annual prostate blood tests for employees over 40 years of age. - c) Eligible new employees (except those hired for vacation relief) are covered effective the first day of the next month following the date of hire, except when the date of hire is the first day of the month, or first normal working day in the month, then coverage is effective from the first day of that month.
+Vacation relief employees are covered effective the first day of the month following four (4) continuous months of service except when the date of employment is the first day or first normal working day in the month, then coverage is effective from the first day of the fifth month of continuous service.

-- (e) Members of the Union who retire from the Employer's service on pension and who have completed ten (10) years of service may continue to be covered under the above plans with the Employer paying premiums indicated in this section. - Note: The word "month" as used above means "calendar month".
+- d) Participation in the plans is a condition of employment for all new employees as described above; however, employees covered by other medical plans may elect not to be covered by the above-noted plans of the Employer. - e) Members of the Union who retire from the Employer's service on pension and who have completed ten (10) years of service may continue to be covered under the MSP and Retiree EHC Plan implemented on January 1, 2008 with the Employer paying premiums indicated in this section.

+Note: The word "month" as used above means "calendar month".

-21.02 LIFE INSURANCE
+21.02 Life Insurance